 The goal is to increase function as our life challenges are naturally constant.
 Life is intense and the challenges which cause the holding on do not stop but an awareness of the process helps us to attach less to the process, go with life, dance with life and let go of it.
 The end result is a less conflicted state of being where joy and appreciation are more constant, where anguish, anxiety, guilt, depression and procrastination become temporary past illusory experiences; where the process of compressing or holding and decompressing or letting go take place simultaneously – because the life journey as a process generates the meaning to our human experience.
 As Lowen once said, “The meaning of life, is life.”

-Falling (failing) in turn becomes beneficial as a person is no longer attached to the ideas surrounding the concept of failure and so the amount of armour or tensions we recruit are more appropriate and balanced.
+Falling (failing) in turn becomes beneficial as a person is no longer attached to the ideas surrounding the concept of failure and so the amount of armour or tensions one recruits are more appropriate and balanced.
 Fumbling, not failing becomes the way as we go with the fall and certain indicators will confirm this takes place as the body becomes cleaner, more fluid, stronger, more flexible, grounded and free of disease patterns and negative habits it was once wedded to.
 Here the ability to assert as an adult becomes more natural, we are ‘lighter and wiser’ not ‘heavy and stupid’ because ‘mistakes are just as valuable as wins’ so we can take charge more easily, choose well, and make real progress through life because we now have self control, self awareness, we Know Thyself that little bit more.

 When progress generates momentum, progress becomes process and a person is in tune with their true nature, comfortable in their own skin, and in flow which is a state of being that is present, safe and heart centred, not lost, scared and brain searching.

 The end?
 There is no end to a circle.
 But a more joyous experience through life is available.
 Breathing deeply the body is more mobile and a person sustains more presence because they are grounded energetically, and naturally solution oriented with every breath.
-It is only in this present state that is not mentally guilty or neurotic that one is able to truly rest in ones own self, set clear intentions and take responsibility for the life episode one is experiencing – one that is once again vital and alive.
+It is only in this present state that is not mentally guilty or neurotic that one is able to truly rest in ones own self, set clear intentions and take responsibility for the life episode one is experiencing – one that is once again vital and bright.